rslashplace2/rslashplace2.github.io/README.md

 - My app (`fork-of-a-place.tk`) connecting to `wss://fork-of-a-place.tk` [❌ Not cool: Uses both different app and different server]

 ### Testing:
- - While in theory, all dependencies should be installable using `bun install` within the root directory.
-Some modules, such as skia canvas may have dependency issues using the bun package manager.
-It is reccomended you also run `npm i` to ensure all dependencies, such as n-api v6 are installed.
+ - Use `bun install` to install all required TS server dependencies
  - The server can be run with `bun run server.js` in the root directory of the project.
  - You can use a simple HTTP server, such as the npm static-server module to test the client with a local server.
-For example, `npx static-server --cors='*'`
+For example, `bunx static-server --cors='*'`

 For more information on the game's protocol, look to the [protocol documentation](PROTOCOL.md).